 We are a unique school, which is a happy and motivated community.
 We celebrate our diversity as a strength.
-Our inclusive ethos is built around the 4 C’s Care, Courtesy, Consideration and Commitment.

 The pupils learn through a mixture of child initiated play and direct teaching in small groups.
 The classroom environments are carefully set up to develop curiosity, independence and challenge.
 The development of language through rhyme and story-telling are a focus.
 Pupils are able to learn inside and outside across the sessions.
 RWI phonics is introduced in the nursery as a foundation for reception.